Access photogrammetry data

 Note:

-When the tool is run, _segmented will automatically be added to the end of the new dataset's name.
+When the tool is run, _segmented will be automatically added to the end of the output name.

 Note: